galvaolucas/wa-project-frontend/README.md

-# Rome.u app frontend

-## Available Scripts
+# WA Project - Frontend

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- It Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+- The project was created with React using Typescript.

+- For the stylesheets, Chakra UI was used.

+- It shows the movies saved in https://ghibliapi.herokuapp.com/films, and present them paginated in 10 by 10.

+- Clicking on 'Atualizar Listagem', it will drop the API database, make a new consult in the films endpoint, and save them again in the database.